tytydraco/yessleep/out/Today_I_feltunusual.md

 My hand is not quite as precise as a surgeon's one.
 And deviate I did.
 I tried to fix it the usual way but something about today was... off.
 I brushed my tongue for so so long I almost gagged.

-My mouth is clean now. better get dressed and head out.
+My mouth is clean now.
+Better get dressed and head out.

 On my way to the train station, I noticed people with their brains floating above them, tethered to their heads by a thin string.
 I tried not to focus on it, but today, it bothered me more than usual.

-"Nothing unusual about this" I repeat to myself.
+"Nothing new about this" I repeat to myself.
 I see this all the time.

 But I feel it much more today.
-If the strings connecting their brains to their heads interfere with any surroundings, then they would disconnect and their brains would fly away I am can't let that happen.
+If the strings connecting their brains to their heads interfere with any surroundings, then they would disconnect and their brains would fly away, and I can't let that happen.

 Sometimes my eyes emit a laser that shoots out and hits anything I look at.

 Today the laser was more vivid than ever.
 I worried my laser eyes would sever those fragile connections.

-"I have to look away" I said to my self. and so I did.
+"I have to look away" I said to my self.
+And so I did.
 I closed my eyes.

 That's better.